schibsted/bigip-to-terraform/README.md

 ## Installing requirements

+You will need
+- Python 3
+- pip
-You will need Python 3 and pip.
-And also terraform, at least version 0.13 from what I can see.
+- terraform, at least version 0.13 from what I can see
+- jq

 ```
 pip install -r requirements.txt